 The best Brazilian jiu-jitsu athletes know how to wrestle on their feet effectively.
 They know how to utilize hip pressure, how to scramble, and how to chain wrestle.
 It is for this reason that they are the best.
-They are multifaceted athletes that are able to work through any position that they are thrown into.
+They are multifaceted athletes that can work through any position that they are thrown into.
 Any great coach would tell you this, and any great athlete would tell you this.
-But for now, let’s educate ourselves on this.
+But for now, let’s educate ourselves on the subject.

 Whether it be grappling or MMA, there is no question that wrestling adds a layer to your game that elevates you significantly.
 You can go through and look at all the UFC champions and you will notice something.

 A lot of them either wrestled in high school or wrestled in college.
 Be that at the Division 1 level, Division 2 level, or Division 3 level.